Sir William Fenwick, 2nd Baronet

 Sir William Fenwick, 2nd Baronet (c.
-1617 – 9 July 1676), was an English landowner and politician who sat in the House of Commons at various times between 1645 and 1676.
+1617 – 9 July 1676) was an English landowner and politician who sat in the House of Commons at various times between 1645 and 1676.

+Biography

 Fenwick was the eldest surviving son of Sir John Fenwick, 1st Baronet of Wallington Hall, Northumberland and his second wife Grace Loraine and was educated at Morpeth Grammar School and Christ's College, Cambridge, before entering Gray's Inn.
-He succeeded his father circa 1658, his half-brother John having been killed at Marston Moor in 1644.

-He sat as member of parliament for Northumberland between 1645 and 1648, and in 1654, 1656, 1659, 1660 and from 1661 to 1676.
+He was appointed a deputy lieutenant for Northumberland in 1644.
+He became a Member of Parliament for Northumberland in a recruiter election in 1645.
+He abstained from attending the Commons after Pride's Purge in December 1648, but regained his public offices under the Commonwealth of England from 1649/50.
+He was appointed a justice of the peace for his county in 1650, and represented Northumberland in the First, Second and Third Protectorate parliaments.
+He succeeded to his father's estates and baronetcy circa 1658, his elder half-brother John having been killed at Marston Moor in 1644.
+After the Stuart Restoration, he was elected to the Convention Parliament and the Cavalier Parliament.
+In 1674, he was made a justice of the peace for Cumbria.

 He married Jane, the daughter of Henry Stapilton of Wighill, Yorkshire; they had a son and two daughters.
-He was succeeded by his son Sir John Fenwick, 3rd Baronet.
+He was succeeded by his son, Sir John Fenwick, 3rd Baronet.